dionisvl/my.laravel.blog/DOCKER.md

   `docker exec -ti {{ container name }} /bin/sh`
   `docker exec -ti phpqarud_php-fpm_1 /bin/sh`
 - `chmod 644 data/db/mysql/my.cnf`

-### Installation to Prod

-- you need to have nginx installed on your parent system, but not in running mode so as not to occupy port 80.
-- `cd /var/www/phpqa.ru`
-- `docker-compose up --build --remove-orphans` - for Debug mode!
-- after any changes in Nginx config, you need to restart docker container: `docker-compose restart gateway`

 #### make certs